prateekshukla17/Talk-DF/README.md

 - Vector embeddings are created using LangChain

-- Vectors are stored in memory (Chroma / FAISS)
+- Vectors are stored in memory (FAISS)

 - User sends a question → LangChain retrieves relevant chunks using similarity search

-- LLM (like OpenAI) generates the final response
+- LLM (llama 3.2) generates the final response

 - Response is displayed in the chat UI